 The most important purpose that each individual has in life is family.
 However, creating a family, supporting it, and trying to be a role model is a task that requires a lot of dedication and willpower.
 Many people manage to establish a well economic life that provides the security of a better future for their children.

 There is nothing more rewarding for parents than helping their adult children establish themselves in their own homes.
-That is why those who have the resources do not skimp on contributing the money necessary for the initial down payment of a house where their children can raise their own families or become independent from the mother’s home to assume the responsibilities of life.
+That is why those with the resources do not skimp on contributing the money necessary for the initial down payment of a house where their children can raise their own families or become independent from the mother’s home to assume the responsibilities of life.

 Why Do I Want To Sell My Daughter’s House?